Battle of Kinburn (1787): Counterattack

 At midday the Turks approached to within 200 paces of the fortress.
-Suvorov began the first counterattack with 1,500 soldiers of the Orlov infantry and Schlisselburg grenadier regiments.
-Those attacking troops took 10 of the 15 trenches, but under flank fire of the Ottoman fleet they were forced to retreat to the fortress.
-Suvorov himself was wounded in the side and left hand, and was saved only through the courage of Stepan Novikov, a grenadier of the Schlisselburg grenadier regiment.
+Suvorov began pulling troops towards Kinburn, while at the same time the first counterattack was launched, with 1,500 soldiers of the Oryol infantry and Schlisselburg grenadier regiments leading the attack, under the command of Major General Ivan von Reck.
+Those attacking troops took 10 of the 15 trenches, but further, due to the loss of most of the leaders (General Reck commanding the garrison of Kinburn was seriously wounded), under flank fire of the Ottoman fleet, and the tenacity of the Turks, to which the reinforcements arrived, came to disarray and were forced to retreat to the fortress; then, Suvorov himself led the Russian forces into new, even more fierce fight.
+Suvorov was wounded in the side of the body and in the left hand.
+The news of this shook the troops, and they retreated again.
+Suvorov was saved only through the courage of Stepan Novikov, a grenadier of the Schlisselburg Grenadier Regiment.

 At 16.00 hours Russian reinforcements approached and Suvorov repeated his attack, after releasing Cossacks to attack around the left flank of the enemy over the shoals and into their rear.
 This attack was successful, and Turks were forced out from the trenches and forced against the coast, forcing the fleet to cease fire in order not to hit its own troops.
 Suvorov had two horses shot under him.
 The regimental guns were able to fire canister at point-blank range, causing fearful carnage among the Turks.

 At night 600 Turk survivors of the landing returned on board the ships by rowboats.
 Several hundred hid in the reeds, and were attacked by Cossacks on the following morning.
-Russian losses were 2 officers and 136 others killed and 17 officers and 300 others wounded, and those of the Turk – about 4000, including two French officers dressed as Turks which were sent to Siberia.
+Russian losses were 2 officers and 136 others killed and 17 officers and 300 others wounded, and those of the Turk – about 4,000, including two French officers dressed as Turks which were sent to Siberia.

 In Suvorov's report the Schlisselburg regiment is particularly noted for bravery.

-For the Kinburn victory Catherine the Great awarded Suvorov with the Order of St. Andrew and the highest praise, where she wrote: “You deserved it by faith and by faithfulness".
+For the Kinburn victory Catherine the Great awarded Suvorov with the Order of St. Andrew and the highest praise, where she wrote: "You deserved it by faith and by faithfulness".